ga-group/comcat/tree+def.md

   - #### 2030  Sugar Crops and Vegetal Sweeteners
     Crops that yield sweet-tasting soluble carbohydrates or substances that when added to food or drink impart the flavour of sweetness.
     - #### 203010  Sugar Cane
+      Uncut and unshredded sugar canes suitable for milling.
       - #### 20301010  Cane Sugar
         A non-refined, crystallized material derived from the juices of sugar-cane stalk and consisting either wholly or essentially of sucrose.
     - #### 203020  Sugar Beet
+      Unsliced, unwashed sugar beets suitable for diffusion.
       - #### 20302010  Beet Sugar
         A non-refined, crystallized material derived from the juices extracted from the root of the sugar beet and consisting either wholly or essentially of sucrose.
     - #### 203030  Other Sugar Crops
       Includes minor sugar crops of local importance.
 In the case of saps, production is to be expressed in liquid equivalent.
     - #### 203040  Non-Centrifugal Sugar
-      Generally derived from sugar cane through traditional methods without centrifugation.
+      Sugar derived from sugar cane through traditional methods without centrifugation.
     - #### 203050  Raw Centrifugal Sugar
-      Cane Sugar or Beet Sugar processed by centrifuges.
+      Cane sugar or beet sugar processed by centrifuges.
 Processed further it is called Refined Sugar.
       - #### 20305010  Refined Sugar
-        Production covers domestic production, plus or minus imports and/or exports of raw centrifugal sugar in terms of refined sugar.
+        Centrifugal sugar where molasses have been removed, 99.7% or higher purity.
       - #### 20305020  Molasses
-        A by-product of the extraction or refining of beet or cane sugar or of the production of fructose from maize.
-Used for feed, food, industrial alcohol, alcoholic beverages and ethanol.
+        Residual molasses after refining sugar cane or beets.
     - #### 203060  Stevia
       Natural sweetener and sugar substitute derived from the leaves of the plant species Stevia rebaudiana.
   - #### 2035  Starches, Gums, and Polysaccharides
+    Most generally, polysaccharides of vegetal origin.
+Specifically starches from seeds, roots and tubers, or gums in the woody elements of plants or in seed coatings.

-    - #### 203510  Corn Starch
+    - #### 203510  Corn Starch  (Cornflour)
+      Starch from the endosperm of maize kernels.
     - #### 203520  Potatoe Starch
+      Starch extracted from crushed potatoes.
     - #### 203530  Malt
+      Germinated cereal grain that has been dried (a process known as "malting").
     - #### 203550  Guar Beans
       Seed of Guar (Cyamopsis tetragonoloba), an annual legume.
     - #### 203555  Guar Gum